Patcham Place: History

-Patcham Place was listed Grade II* on 13 October 1952.
+Patcham Place was listed at Grade II* on 13 October 1952.
 Such buildings are defined as being "particularly important ... [and] of more than special interest".
 In February 2001, it was one of 70 Grade II*-listed buildings and structures, and 1,218 listed buildings of all grades, in the city of Brighton and Hove.

-Following restoration, the property is now used as commercial premises and is the head office of KSD Support Services Limited, a building services and facilities management company.

 Architecture

 Patcham Place's present appearance is entirely 18th-century.
 Its style is Classical, suggested by features such as its three-bay pediment and Tuscan-columned entrance porch.
 The northwest and northeast walls are hung with the glazed black mathematical tiles which were a signature feature of residential buildings in Brighton between about 1760 and 1820.
 Elsewhere, stucco is used, except for some flint and brickwork at the rear.
 The roof is laid with slates and tiles.

 The entrance is on the northwest face, which has seven bays.
 The centre three are set forward slightly and are topped by a pediment with an inset oculus and a cornice with dentil elements.
 The panelled wood door is 18th-century, and sits below an arched fanlight.
 The windows on this face are sashes topped with stuccoed architraves.
 On the other walls, the windows are irregularly spaced; some original sashes survive, and there are also two canted bay windows.

 The interior has several large fireplaces and an ornate chimney-breast decorated with carved egg-and-dart motifs and flanked by pilasters.
 A plastered archway leads from the hall to the staircase, which has an elaborate stair-rail.
 Many of the internal doors and windows are topped with architraves.